 With a caring, compassionate nature and an innate sense of justice, human rights issues are very important to Stuart, having worked in Parliament and at the International Criminal Tribunal for Rwanda.
 This included the development of draft legislation to criminalise British participation in extraordinary rendition, and litigation in the UK and US under Freedom of Information laws to secure the release of important information on rendition.
 Naturally he welcomes instructions with a human rights element that will enable him to bring his experience and skills in this arena to the fore.

-P v S (2018) – Stuart was involved in this claim arising out a meniscal injury sustained at work from an early stage, ultimately securing a settlement of £320,000 at a JSM.
+X v S (2018) – Stuart was involved in this employers’ liability claim arising out of a meniscal injury sustained at work from an early stage, ultimately securing a settlement of £320,000 at a JSM.